reify-james-vickers/lein-additions/README.md

 # lein-additions
 Additions to lein config for debugging, development experience, etc.

+Other code in the repo has usage examples of some of the libraries brought in by `profiles.clj`.

 ## profiles.clj

 This file can be placed under you `~/.lein` directory (create if doesn't exist) to customize leiningen behavior.
 You can also merge the contents of this one with your `~/.lein/profiles.clj` as you like to get just some parts of this customization.